mahfuz225bd/Hospital-E-Ticketing-System/project-report.md

 ### Ticket Collection Process

-Upon submission, users will receive an e-ticket, specifying the allocated time for their hospital visit.
+Upon submission, users will receive an printable e-ticket with an unique id, specifying the allocated time for their hospital visit.
+They can visit doctor with just this id.

 ---